baiyuchen02/eda-class-materials/week1-agenda-assignment.md

 - ONLINE: R for Data Science Chapter 21 (in book) or Chapter 27 online, "R Markdown."
 Access: (https://r4ds.had.co.nz/r-markdown.html)
   + Complete in-chapter assignment
   + Only do "27.2.1 Exercises" 1-4
+  + bonus: make your own repo for this assignment add to class org